 Success is very hard to sustain and the common reason why successful companies fail is phenomena that we call disruption.

 What initially might look like a sustaining strategy could result in losing strategic positions as a disruptor.
-You should ask yourself - ‘Is there enough demand for this strategy on the market?
+Ask yourself - ‘Is there enough demand for this strategy on the market?

 The problem is that something which is a core competence today might not be something that is a core competence tomorrow.
 Skate to where the money would be.